 COMBIN function is a Math and Trigonometry type function for performing mathematical calculations in Excel.
 This function determines the possible number of combinations from a given data range.

 COMBIN function is used to determine the total possible number of combinations for a given number of items without any repetition in Excel.

 |number||Required||The number of items.
 It should be greater than or equal to zero as well as number_chosen.
 Non-integer values are truncated if entered into this parameter.|

 |number_chosen||Required||The number of items in each combination.
 It must be greater than or equal to zero.
 Non-integer values are truncated for this parameter also.|

 Returns the number of combinations for a given number of items.

 COMBIN function was first introduced in MS Excel in version 2000.
 So it is workable from this version and later on.
 I have used MS 365 for this article.
-You may proceed with your functionable version.
+You may proceed with your functional version.

-Let’s say, five friends named Mike, Adam, Stuart, David, and Parker want to play games by forming a team.
+Let’s say five friends named Mike, Adam, Stuart, David, and Parker want to play games by forming a team.

 The total number of players here is 5.
-The players can form teams with different number (i.e. starting from 1 to 5) of members in a group.
+The players can form teams with different numbers (i.e. starting from 1 to 5) of members in a group.
 We want to find out how they can form teams with 2 players in a group.

 So. let’s check how we can perform this task.
 In this section, we will see the use of the COMBIN function for finding the possible number of combinations of players.
 I will demonstrate them here with proper illustrations.
 Let’s check them now!